 - Every school undergoes an annual audit to ensure programme delivery and student support frameworks meet quality standards.

 - All schools use the same social impact measurement tools.
 This allows us to compare and share social impact outcomes across the entire network.
 An independent and external evaluation of the SSE’s social impact is undertaken once every three years.

 - Our schools are run by passionate and committed social entrepreneurs.
 The SSE invests heavily in support for local administrators.
 We also share innovations and knowledge across the whole SSE network.
 At the SSE, we believe we are stronger working together.

-If you are interested in joining the Global Network as a social franchise partner please visit our Global Website for information about starting a school.
+If you are interested in joining the Global Network please visit our Global Website for information about starting a school.